Utkarshkr2006/CODESOFT_TASK_02/README.md

 Simple Calculator using Python
 This is a basic calculator application built with Python that performs simple arithmetic operations like addition, subtraction, multiplication, and division.
 The project was developed as a part of my learning journey while practicing Python programming using Visual Studio Code.

-Features
+Features:
-Add two numbers
+- Add two numbers

-Subtract two numbers
+- Subtract two numbers

-Multiply two numbers
+- Multiply two numbers

-Divide two numbers (with zero-division check)
+- Divide two numbers (with zero-division check)

+- Average of two numbers

-Clean and simple code structure
+- Clean and simple code structure

-User input-based execution
+- User input-based execution

-How to Run
+How to Run:
-Clone this repository or download the .py file.
+- Clone this repository or download the .py file.

-Open it using any Python IDE or VS Code.
+- Open it using any Python IDE or VS Code.

-Run the program.
+- Run the program.

-Output Example
+Output Example:

 Enter first number: 10
 Enter second number: 5